 FOMO (yep another one) is the Fear of Missing Out.
-Try making your call to action time sensitive.
+Try making your call to action time-sensitive.
 Create a sense of urgency, the idea of limitation or what they stand to lose if they don’t take action.
 For example, ‘while stocks last’ for e-commerce compared to ‘buy now’ suggests an element of missing out.

 The other thing to consider for your conversion rate optimisation is the aesthetics of the CTAs.

 Visually they should stand out.
-Think about using a complimentary colour to your main brand colours to make them easily seen.
+Think about using a complementary colour to your main brand colours to make them easily seen.
 Using a colour wheel to find a good colour can really help.
 Experiment with all caps, bold etc and see which works best.

 Positioning is so important too.
 You should consider having two or three CTAs on a page.
 Keep one in the header where it’s always accessible.
 Then depending on the size of the content on the page, have one near the start, and again one towards the end.

-It’s often the case you might have different CTAs on the page, so differentiate them but having a primary and secondary colour scheme for them.
+It’s often the case you might have different CTAs on the page, so differentiate them but have a primary and secondary colour scheme for them.
 This should be consistent throughout the site.
 People like what they recognise.

 We’ve talked before in previous articles about (wait for it) KISS – keep it simple stupid!
 Don’t confuse the users.
 Make sure it’s clear what you want them to do next.